Cookiecodess/DateWeekConverter/README.md

 # Go to the cloned repo
 cd DateWeekConverter
 # Run the Python script
-python3 start.py # This requires Python 3.10+.
+python3 start.py
-#python3 start-3.7.py # This requires Python 3.7+.
-Both versions work completely the same.
-Use this if your Python3 version is lower than 3.10
 ```

 ## Before use

-IMPORTANT: This is for Linux/MacOS users.
+IMPORTANT: This is for Linux/MacOS users who'd prefer executing the Python script as though it were a shell script (very possibly this is just me).
 Windows users can ignore this section.

 Use your preferred text editor (Notepad, VS Code, nano, etc.) to open ```start.py``` and change the first line.